-It's nice to be able to do things yourself instead of asking somebody else to do them for you, at least that's how I feel regarding IT, so when first heard about cheap embedded computers that would run FreeBSD couldn't resist to buy one to experiment with it.
+It's nice to do things yourself instead of asking somebody else to do them, at least that's how I feel regarding IT, so when first heard about cheap embedded computers that would run FreeBSD couldn't resist to buy one to experiment with it.

 In fact, in that time (2015) I did have a good excuse for it because I lived in a sailing boat and needed a small and silent computer that could be working 24x7 without draining the boat's batteries.

-After some research I decided on the Olimex A20 micro because it was also Open Hardware, was made in Bulgary (EU) with a chinese CPU (AllWinner) and had plenty of connectors to plug everything you possibly would need.
+After some research I decided on the Olimex A20 micro because it was Open Hardware, made in Bulgaria (EU) with a chinese CPU (AllWinner) and had plenty of connectors to plug everything you possibly could need.

 Once installed in the boat it looked like this, the black box is a 1TB hard disk, and the blue pack an external battery:

-The truth is that it took me much more time than expected to make it work in a reliable and stable way, the official Linux images (Debian 7) were fine but a little bit obsolete and didn't feel like upgrading to Debian 8 or Ubuntu, then precompiled FreeBSD images would hang after a few hours, so I had to make my own images using crochet, what at the end proved to be a good thing because I learned many valuable things along the way... but it did take time.
+The truth is that it took me much more time than expected to make it work in a reliable and stable way, the official Linux images (Debian 7) were fine but a little bit obsolete and didn't feel like upgrading to Debian 8 or Ubuntu, then precompiled FreeBSD images would hang after a few hours, so I had to make my own images using crochet, which in the long run proved to be a good thing because I learned much valuable knowledge along the way... but it did take time.

-This is the "plan" of what I expected to do with the computer:
+This is the "plan" of what I intended to do with the computer:

 I did implement most of it but the satellite connection (crazy expensive), the GPIO sensors (didn't really need them) and the on board buttons (I had a real keyboard).

-So on the whole was a very positive experience, it was working 24x7 aboard for 2 years and a half, with uptimes of several months without problems, and once I removed it from my boat installed it at home and now use it as a nice backup server, if I found a proper ADSL modem with FreeBSD drivers I would buy another board and build a FreeBSD router with it.
+So on the whole was a very positive experience, it was working 24x7 aboard for 2 years and a half, with uptimes of several months without problems, and once the boat was sold, installed it in my home as backup server and multimedia player among other uses.